 Name Purpose and Attributes Example Name Provides a statement name.
-Attribute are: @Name("MyStatementName") value : Statement name.
+Attribute are: @Name("MyStatementName")

+Name Purpose and Attributes Example value : Statement name.
 Description Provides a statement textual description Attributes are: value: Statement description. @Description("Place statement description here.")
 Tag For tagging a statement with additional information.
 Attributes are: name: Tag name. value: Tag value. @Tag(name="MyTagName", value="MyTagValue") Priority Applicable when an event (or schedule matches filter criteria for multiple statements: Defines the order constatement processing (requires an engine-level setting).
 Attributes are: value: priority value. @Priority(10) Drop Applicable when an event (or schedule matches filter criteria for multiple statements, drops the event afterprocessing the statement (requires an engine-level setting).
 No attributes. @Drop Hint For providing one or more hints toward how the engine should execute statement.
-Attributes are: value: A comma-separated list of one or more case-insensitive keywords. @Hint('iterate_only') Hook Use this annotation to register one of more statement-specific hooks providing a hook type for each individual hook, suc @Hook(type=HookType.SQLCOL, hook='MyDBTypeConvertor')
+Attributes are: value: A comma-separated list of one or more case-insensitive keywords. @Hint('iterate_only') Hook Use this annotation to register one comore statement-specific hooks providing a hook type for each individual hook, such as for SQL parameter, column or row conversion. @Hook(type=HookType.SQLCOL, hook='MyDBTypeConvertor') Attributes are the hook type and the hook itself (usually a import or class name):

-Name Purpose and Attributes Example as for SQL parameter, column or row conversion.
-Attributes are the hook type and the hook itself (usually a import or class name): Audit Causes the engine to output detailed processing information for a statement. @Audit optional value : A comma-separated list of one or more case-insensitive keywords.
-EventRepresentatio n Causes the engine to use object-arra event representation, if possible, fo output and internal event types. @EventRepresentation(array=tru IterableUnbound For use when iterating statements wit unbound streams, instructs the engine to retain the last event for iterating. @IterableUnbound
+Name Purpose and Attributes Example Audit Causes the engine to output detailed processing information for a statement. @Audit optional value : A comma-separated list of one or more case-insensitive keywords.
+EventRepresentatio nCauses the engine to use object-arra event representation, if possible, fo output and internal event types. @EventRepresentation(array=tr rue IterableUnbound For use when iterating statements with unbound streams, instructs the engine to retain the last event for iterating. @IterableUnbound